Premarital and Postnuptial Agreements

 How Do Prenuptial and Postnuptial Agreements Address Illinois Marital Property Laws?

-While Illinois law allows for the creation and maintenance of separate property, known in Illinois as non-marital property, events during a marriage may change the character of property.
-What is recognized as non-marital property at the time of a marriage may become marital property by the time of a divorce or death.
+While Illinois law allows for the creation and maintenance of the separate property, known in Illinois as non-marital property, events during a marriage may change the character of the property.
+What is recognized as non-marital property at the time of marriage may become marital property by the time of a divorce or death.
 Further, a party’s residence may change many times during the course of a marriage and what is deemed non-marital property in Illinois may be very different from what another state recognizes as non-marital property.
-One way to insure that non-marital property remains the sole property of the owner is with a properly drafted pre-marital or post-marital agreement.
+One way to ensure that non-marital property remains the sole property of the owner is with a properly drafted pre-marital or post-marital agreement.

 In 1990, Illinois adopted the Uniform Premarital Agreement Act, which makes it very difficult to invalidate a properly drafted pre-marital agreement.
 With very limited exceptions, the courts will uphold and enforce pre-marital agreements, including spousal waivers of support.
-Perhaps the greatest benefit of a well drafted pre- or post-marital agreement is the reduction of the financial and emotional cost that can accompany a contested divorce.
+Perhaps the greatest benefit of a well-drafted pre- or post-marital agreement is the reduction of the financial and emotional cost that can accompany a contested divorce.

 Those who wish to sign prenuptial or postnuptial agreements should consult an Illinois Family Law attorney.
 At Schiller DuCanto & Fleck, we know how to approach these agreements without causing excess strain on the parties’ personal relationships.
 If you wish to request a meeting, contact us now.